sean5505/myPortfolio/myProjects/0-bikeSwoon.md

 ---
 title: "BikeSwoon"

 description: "A user-friendly, interactive web application that serves as a front-end interface for BikeSwoon, enabling customers to effortlessly view a psuedo brocheure.
 It provides users the ability to conveniently add their desired items to a virtual cart, allowing a seamless ordering experience.
 Additionally, the application offers the convenience of advance reservation submission, allowing customers to secure their dining plans ahead of time with ease.
-If the user chooses the Login, this process is simplified at the form is filled with some of their data.
-Additionally, the user has the option to update, delete their accounts if they choose to Login."
+If the user chooses to login, this process is simplified as the form is filled with some of their data.
+Furthermore, users can access a variety of additional features upon logging in, including the ability to update or delete account information."

 thumbnail: assets/bikeSwoonIntro.png
 siteUrl: https://sean5505bikeswoon.netlify.app/